Appalachian Exposition: 1910 exposition

 William J. Oliver was the exposition's president in 1910.
 Sara Ward Conley loaned historical materials to be exhibited.
 R. F. Graf designed the Bandstand and the Liberal Arts Building for the Appalachian Exposition.

 In 1910 Cal Johnson cut down the lone tree at his racetrack to allow a plane to land for the Exposition.
 The artwork of Catherine Wiley was honored at the exhibition.
 Bertha E. Perrie earned a silver medal, Joseph Knaffl exhibited work, Lloyd Branson's "Hauling Marble" won a gold medal as did Ella Sophonisba Hergesheimer.
 William Posey Silva also displayed work.

-The "Negro Building" at the Appalachian Exposition was praised for it's beauty, it was designed by architect John Henry Michael from Knoxville College, with business partner William Stacy, and it was constructed by Knoxville College students.
+The "Negro Building" at the Appalachian Exposition was praised for its beauty, it was designed by architect John Henry Michael from Knoxville College, with business partner William Stacy, and it was constructed by Knoxville College students.
 The two story, 6,000 square foot "Negro Building" was a combination of "Oriental" and Modern styles as per the request by the exposition; it sat alongside a lake, with a dramatic double stairway that led to a mezzanine.
+H. M. Green (also known as Henry Morgan Green), the City Physician for Knoxville, served as the chairman of the "Colored Department" at the Appalachian Exposition.

 1911 exposition

-In 1911, over $35,000 dollars were spent by the Appalachian Exposition Association on providing free attractions for the exhibition.
+In 1911, over $35,000 was spent by the Appalachian Exposition Association on providing free attractions for the exhibition.
 In the center of the exhibition grounds, there was a grandstand made of Tennessee marble.
 The main attractions were the mineral and forest exhibits.
 Some of the activities held included guest speakers, horse racing, flight performances, and a "Nashville Day."

 Lawrence Tyson served as president of the 1911 Exposition.
 Jane Franklin Hommel served as chair of the Women's Congress of the Appalachian Exposition in 1911.